Showing posts with label department stores. Show all posts

 1613 - From early 2012 to early 2015 this was Grateful Dog Self-Serve Dog Wash.
 Despite constantly advertising on TexAgs, I was not sold on the idea of a dog wash place--with all the effort it takes to load a filthy dog into your car and pay someone for use with presumably hoses and soap, why not just use your hose at home?
 The place officially closed because the owners were moving back to Dallas (if I read correctly) but I may have a theory on the REAL reason it closed...it just wasn't enough to make ends meet.
 Two years later the space was reopened as Sweet Horse Bubble Tea, a "dessert café" with rolled ice cream and bubble tea.
 Historically, this was once part of (store space-wise) Lewis Shoe Store back in the 1980s (even in 1980).
 I don't have information on what it was prior to that, I know that it was one of the many vacant stores on that end of the shopping center.

 Sweet Horse closed sometime around 2020, not too long after a second location in H-E-B Jones Crossing closed (probably a reason for the parent company's demise—the H-E-B location did a terrible business).
+This was replaced with GLGT Bubble Tea (Good Luck Good Time).

 1621 - In 1980, this had been listed as "The Seat Cover".
 Might have been upholstery to cover chairs but I think mostly of toilet seats.
-Now a State Farm agent (Scot Semple)
+Now a State Farm agent (Scot Semple).

 1623 - Douglas Jewelry in 1980 and "Triple Crown Sports" in 1996.
-This was vacant for a while in the revived Central Station but it later became Breezesmokes (styled as breezEsmokes, but whatever), which opened early 2014 or late 2013 (to my knowledge).
-As of January 2016, it's now Signature Eyebrow Threading (apparently store #4) with no sign of Breezesmokes in that space.
-It seems like they retreated back to their Waco location (home base).
+This was vacant for a while in the revived Central Station but it later became Breezesmokes (styled as breezEsmokes, but whatever), which operated from 2013 to 2015.
+Signature Eyebrow Threading replaced it but was also gone within a few years.
+In January 2024, it reopened as vegan bakery chain Cinnaholic.

 This is one of those 1980s clothing stores that went out of business in October 1985.
 I'm guessing that it died early from the oil bust fallout.

 As an aside on Floppy Joe's, I have to wonder how that even worked, as PC games in that time had notorious copy-protection schemes that often involved looking something up in the manual or on a piece of paper, so I'm wondering if they rented out the cracked copies, which in turn could be re-copied on another floppy disk.
+Anyway, after Floppy Joe's it was Juice Stop (1998-1999), Muscletech (2000-2002), and Beignet City Cafe (2004-2005).

 1713 - This space has flip-flopped between restaurant use and non-restaurant use.
 In 1980 it was Trudi's Restaurant (as per the directory) and the spot of Clothestime (in 1996), though this was a CiCi's Pizza in the late 1990s and early 2000s.
 Post-redevelopment, it was HobbyTown USA (relocated from the Best Buy/Barnes & Noble shopping center) until it closed in January 2016.
 In June 2016, Nothing Bundt Cakes replaced it.

-1717 - FX Video Game Exchange moved here shortly after the center was rebuilt (guessing 2007?) but closed in December 2017.
+1717 - FX Video Game Exchange moved here c.
+2013 from Post Oak Mall but closed in December 2017.
 I did buy a few video games here used, but many of the merchandise was in poor shape (particularly strategy guides) and overpriced, and the trade-in values were absurd.
-After FX closed, Brazos Running Company relocated here.
+After FX closed, Brazos Running Company relocated here before relocating to Century Square between 2022 and 2023.

-1719 - Burger King (one of the wood-trimmed-interior ones built in the early 1980s) was here for a number of years and would be the only Burger King in town despite the rapid of expansion of McDonald's stores in the area.
+Finally, the restaurant outparcel of the center was originally Burger King, one the wood-trimmed-interior ones, built in 1985.
+For a number of years, it would be the only Burger King in town despite the rapid of expansion of McDonald's stores in the area.
 As part of the renovation around 2007, Burger King moved out and was replaced by a new Chick-fil-A, the second Chick-fil-A in College Station (that is, if you didn't count the four CFAs at the time on campus--Ag Café, MSC, Underground, Commons--though they were all "Express" locations) and the first that wasn't part of a larger structure (Post Oak Mall, specifically), and also the second stand-alone CFA in the county.
 Specifically, Burger King would move and replace an old Diamond Shamrock (the classic old green-and-white design, with the Helvetica lettering) at Deacon (more on that here).
 In 2017, the Chick-fil-A completed a re-do of the exterior that added a second drive through that eliminated a number of parking spaces (you can't park in front of the store anymore).

 Wednesday, December 21, 2011